The Role of the Governing Body

 - The governing body should be one of the key players in the school improvement planning process.
 Governors should be involved in the review of the SIP and drawing up of plans for the coming year

 Governing Body committees can draw up detailed plans for their area, for example, premises development or governing body development.
 This process enables the governing body to have a clear understanding of the direction of the school, the allocation of resources along with the monitoring process, ensuring the plans that are implemented are effective.

 The Critical Friend Role

 - Recognising and celebrating the achievements of the school

 - Recognising where the school is not achieving as it should

 - Providing support and encouraging strategies to bring about improvement

 - Striking an appropriate balance between supporting and challenging

 The role of "critical friend" involves monitoring and evaluating how the school is progressing.
-Governors need to build a trusting relationship with the Head teacher and staff in order to achieve this.
+Governors need to build a trusting relationship with the Headteacher and staff to achieve this.

 - Evidence gathering to show progress has been made toward agreed targets